 Are road trips worth it?
 I say definitely!
-Since leaving my native island and moving to mainland Europe, I discovered a new love of travelling across borders on a road trip.
+Since leaving the UK and moving to mainland Europe, I discovered a new love of travelling across borders on a road trip.

 So, if you have a car (which is still in one piece) or you’re prepared to rent a car AND you have a driving license, then read on!

 1. You See the WHOLE Place, Not Just the Airport and the City Centres

 I’ve lost count of the number of times I’ve had conversations with people about a certain place I either haven’t liked, or I haven’t been overly keen on and they couldn’t understand why.
 Never judge a place based only on what tourists see.

 Of course, flying doesn’t mean you can’t explore outside of the key areas, but if you’re short on time it’s very time-consuming.
 Also, cars take you places that other forms of transport can not.
 I’ve stopped in places in the middle of nowhere on route to my destination which have been breathtaking and you wouldn’t have ever come across them without a car.

 This is bittersweet in some cases.
 I’ve gone to some places and thought the city was absolutely stunning – we’ve gone just outside of it and you get the real story.
 It clouds your mind over the place as a whole.
 However, it does make you more acutely aware of these things and that’s not necessarily a bad thing.

 Are road trips worth it?
 With views like these – of course!

 2. It’s a More Environmentally Friendly Way to Travel

 Travelling as a whole is not environmentally friendly full-stop (unless you walk or cycle the whole way).
 But if you still want to explore and want to reduce your carbon footprint, then this is one way to do it.